Frequently Asked Questions

 We don’t see:

-- children not yet of school age
+- children who have not started school yet

 - ATAPS scheme